Why time-phase the project budget?

 You could make the case that the term “Cost Control” is another way of saying, “Staying on Budget”.
 In order to know if you’re on budget, you not only need to know what your budget is – but you also need to know what your budget is at any point in time.
 A key facilitator of good cost controls is the ability for a project manager to view Planned vs. Actual at any time during the execution of the project.
 It’s not enough to know that you have a $50m project.
 You also need to know, after 130 days into the project, exactly how much you had planned to spend by that point.
 And again at 136 days, and so on.
 Additionally, for good controls, you need to know what you had planned to spend it on.
 Having that kind of detail about your plan then enables you to compare that against what you’ve actually spent so as to ensure that these things line up.

-Most good project managers will ensure their project is tracked on a daily (or near-daily) basis; and it’s this tracking that leads to real-time reporting on actual costs.
-I’m sure if you’re reading this, you know all about planned vs. actual as being pretty essential project management metrics.
-However, when you’ve planned out your estimate using time-phased models for your resources & tasks, you’ll be able to do far more than just examine the fact that you’ve spent 30% of your budget and you’re about 30% through the schedule.
-Time-phasing your estimates lets you go to the next level to gauge more precisely how much you’d planned to spend at this point and on what exactly.
+Most project controls professionals will ensure their project is tracked on a daily (or near-daily) basis; and it’s this tracking that leads to real-time reporting on actual costs.
+When you’ve planned out your estimate using time-phased models for your resources & tasks, you’ll be able to do far more than just examine the fact that you’ve spent 30% of your budget and you’re about 30% through the schedule.
+Time-phasing your budget lets you go to the next level to gauge more precisely how much you’d planned to spend at this point and on what exactly.
 Then compare that with what you’ve actually spent.
 This eliminates the surprises and unknowns that can cause cost overruns for even the most seasoned project manager.

 Time-Phased Budgeting in 4castplus

 4castplus provides powerful and easy to use time-phased budgeting capability.
 Every resource and task can be planned out on a timeline with a quick and intuitive interface.
-You can use percent or total amounts, or a combination of both to enter the values for each time increment.
+You can use percent, quantity of units or total cost amounts to enter the values for each time-phasing increment.
 All the calculations are done automatically and rolled up to the various levels of the project.
-You can view charts and tabular reports on almost anything in a project – including estimate vs. actual vs. earned value (S-Curve) – all which are available in a single click.
+You can view charts and tabular reports on almost anything in a project – including planned vs. actual vs. earned value (S-Curve) – all which are available in a single click.
 You can also aggregate many projects together to visualize a forecast spend report for an entire program of projects or business unit.

 As the project progresses, you can make forecasting adjustments to the time-phased estimates so that you can re-allocate the anticipated accrual plan as a forecast.
 This retains the original time-phased plan while allowing you to adjust as the project carries out.
 Click here if you’d like to learn more.

-The following screenshot shows the project’s time-phased report in a tabular style including month-over-month estimated spend by WBS item.
+Click on the screenshot to the right to see a project’s time-phased report in a tabular style including month-over-month estimated spend by WBS item.
 Notice there are two tabs: Estimate and Actual so that you can compare the difference.